-Law enforcement are interested in users that are active on multiple p2p networks.
-Such users are more aggressive in terms of assisting in the distribution and availability of content to two communities, possibly acting as a bridge.
-We identify the set of GUIDs in Gnutella that are active in another network by finding all IP addresses in our Gnutella dataset that also appear in any of our eMule, Ares, or IRC datasets; and correspondingly in eMule for those that appear in any of the Gnutella, Ares, or IRC datasets.
+our eMule, Ares, or IRC datasets, and correspondingly in eMule for those that appear in any of the Gnutella, Ares, or IRC datasets.
 We refer to GUIDs in these sets as multi-network GUIDs.

-The total number of IPs addresses, private IPs (as per RFC 5735), and Tor exit nodes that we observed for each of these networks is shown in Table 3.
+The total number of IPs addresses, private IPs8, and IPs used by GUIDs that also used known Tor exit nodes that we observed for each of these networks is shown in Table 3.
 Generally, private IPs are the result of sub-optimally or misconfigured end-user applications, as opposed to indicating privacy awareness.
 In contrast, Tor use indicates privacy-aware users.
 Table 4 shows the size of each pairwise network overlap.
-For all such intersections, we first remove private IPs and Tor exit nodes (as listed in the Tor consensus files).
+For all such intersections, we first remove private IPs and Tor exit nodes (as listed in the Tor consensus files9).
 Of all network pairs, the Gnutella-eMule overlap is the largest.